Other Sources for Animation tools:

 The Magic Lantern is the forerunner of the modern slide projector.
 It has a long and complicated history and, like lots of fascinating inventions, many people where involved in its development.
 No one can say for sure who invented the Magic Lantern.
 It is part of the marvelous world of optical projection and stands alongside the Camera Obscure, Shadow Shows and the Magic Mirror.
 Like them the Magic Lantern has been used to educate, entertain and mystify audiences for hundreds of years.

 Magic lanterns, produced from the 17th up through the early 20th centuries, were the forerunners of slide projectors, used for visual entertainment in theaters and elsewhere.
 Magic lanterns and the slides created for them are highly collectible today, and there's a wide variety of formats and subjects to choose from.
+The light was projected through a glass lens barrel on the front of the Magic Lantern Projector.
+Hand painted or photographic slides were placed in the lens barrel.
+The light from the light source was projected through the slide, through the lens barrel and onto a screen or wall.

 The image above is an example of Magic-Lantern Slides.
 The slide shows were accompanied by music and narration or "readings."
 Some slides were specially made in a series of progressive frames so that they could be moved through the projector quickly and give the illusion of motion.